-I am a runner, a traveler.
+I am a runner and a traveler.
 I have always been.

 I ran from myself.
-I ran out of me to travel astral universes that can reveal my identity, that can help me to find myself.
+I ran out of me to travel to astral universes that could reveal my identity and help me find myself.

-I searched the Earth to find mirrors to project myself in and see who I really am.
+I searched the Earth to find mirrors to project myself in and see who I am.